 Markoprint inkjet printers – easy to integrate

-A thermal-inkjet printer of the type Markoprint integra Quadro applies text, codes and logos on the non-woven fabric before it turns into masks.
+A thermal-inkjet printer of the type Markoprint integra Quadro applies text, codes and logos onto the non-woven fabric before it turns into masks.
 The Markoprint integra Quadro controller operates up to four printheads, which can print independently or synced as a group.
 That means it is possible to have them print on various lines and positions or cascade them in order to create larger prints.

 Filtration Group uses thermal inkjet cartridges with a maximum print width of 12.5 millimetres.
 “What we print covers about 35 millimetres, for which three printheads are enough,” explains Thomas Gaugler, Filtration Group Vice President Filter Elements.
 The three cascaded printheads are mounted at a slight offset, which enables the 37.5 millimetre print width on the non-woven fabric.
 The inkjet printer was installed so that the material traverses the machine horizontally, while the printheads above automatically mark the fabric at set intervals.